oma-wc/oma/README.md

 Run `yarn bootstrap` to setup internal dependencies.

 ## Testing components
-There's a very simple test page located in `components/index.html` which you can run with `yarn dev-server`.
+There's a very simple test page located in `components/index.html` which you can run with `yarn dev:server`.

 ## Publishing
 - `yarn build`